 There were two top challenges for DigitalNZ- knowledge, and compatibility.
 The first challenge was a lack of knowledge on cloud-based technologies, and the second was legacy non-cloud apps that were incompatible with a cloud environment.
 DigitalNZ used on-premises infrastructure with different runtime environments, operating systems, and security measures than cloud environments.

 So, how did they resolve the challenges of compatibility?

 DigitalNZ used a phased approach to their cloud migration process, which included three phases,

 Phase1- Shifting apps that do not need any changes for compatibility

 Phase2- Aligning their virtual network to interact with on-premise infrastructure

 Phase3- Re-architectured some applications while decommissioning the obsolete ones.

-Taking the cue from DigitalNZ, organizations can either re-architecture their existing apps to make them compatible with the cloud environments or retire them.
+Taking the cue from DigitalNZ, organizations can either re-architecture theirexisting apps by introducing major code changes to make them compatible with the cloud environments or retire them.
 The decision depends on the type of application and its impact on the business capabilities.

 #2.
 Avoiding Vendor Lock-in